MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/bundle-mps.md

 # Bundle management packs and resource files

+In this article, you'll learn about bundling management packs and resource files for Service Manager authoring.

 A custom management pack might include references to resources, such as an image or a form assembly.
 To import such a management pack into Service Manager, you must first bundle the management pack file and its associated resources into a single .mpb management pack file.